saarahah/Employee-Summary-Template-Engine/README.md

 ## Description

-This is a CLI application for a potential manager to log employees and their information.
+This is d a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.

 ## Installation